M1meer/SyntroPies/README.md

 ## Usage

+To get started, you need to set up a [Syntropy account](https://www.syntropystack.com/) and [retrieve an access token](https://docs.syntropystack.com/docs/get-your-agent-token)

 Once you are logged in to the cockpit interface, you will see "SyntroPies" listed in the left-hand panel.
 This is the management app.
 Click it, and you will be presented with three options of how to configure your endpoint:

 * As a standard agent, letting you connect to the Syntropy network
 * As a Syntropy VPN server, letting you tunnel traffic to it from standard Wireguard clients
 * As a standard Wireguard VPN client, letting you connect to other Syntropy VPN servers

+Choose according to your needs, and proceed.

 ## Use-cases

 If you choose to configure your Pi as a standard agent, you will be able to host other services on your device and connect these to other Syntropy endpoints via the Syntropy platform.
-As an example, you can host a web server which you can connect to from your
+As an example, you can spin up a docker instance of your choosing - say an nginx server - and access it via the Syntropy network from anywhere.

 As an example of a use-case of the VPN-centered configuration options, you could have a set of Raspberry Pis, leave one connected as a VPN server on your home network, and configure the other one as a VPN client acting as a wireless bridge.
 Wherever you go, you can then securely connect to the Internet from your home network via the tunnel.